Can Dogs Eat Limes?

 Let’s take a look at what to do if your dog has ingested a piece of citrus fruit such as a limes or lemon.

-If you think your dog has just eaten one of these fruits then they’re most likely going to be fine, but you should consult your veterinarian just to be sure as it can affect dogs differently, and can also impact certain prescription medications your dog may be taking.
+If you think your dog has just eaten one of these fruits then they’re most likely going to be fine, but you should monitor your dog and consider consulting your veterinarian just to be sure as it can affect dogs differently, and can also impact certain prescription medications your dog may be taking.

 What About the Health Benefits of Vitamin C for Dogs?